fmatter/cariban_nps/overview.md

 ## Akawaio: Others

--   n (afterthought is a whole clause):
+-   other (afterthought is a whole clause):

 > (ae-personal-narrative-015) Akawaio (Caesar-Fox 2003)
 > <pre>